 The grey Siberian cat is extremely popular and people who own one of these magnificent creatures are often crazy about them.
 If you’ve ever seen one of them, you’ll surely know why.
 Their beautiful, mysterious grey color combined with their fluffy, thick fur really makes them stand out and gives them a unique appearance that’s not seen very often.

 However, did you know that grey Siberian cats officially do not exist?
-They’re labeled by the Cat Fancier’s Association as the “blue Siberian cat”, more about that later.
+What people often believe to be Grey Siberian cats are officially labeled by the Cat Fancier’s Association as “blue Siberian cats”, more about that a little later.

 Can a Siberian Cat be grey?

 Officially, Siberian cats can not be grey.
 According to the color chart of the Cat Fancier’s Association, grey is not an officially recognized color.

 Nevertheless, you often see people describe their Siberian cat as “grey”.
 The reason for that is that while Siberian cats might not officially be recognized in the color grey, they are recognized in the color blue.
 This color closely resembles grey and because of that blue Siberian cats are often referred to unofficially as being “grey”.
 You can look at the pictures in this article yourself, many of them clearly look more grey than blue.
 A similar situation occurs with orange Siberian cats.
 They’re officially classified as red but are often referred to as being orange.

 To put it simply, the color grey is not officially recognized by the CFA.
 Nevertheless, many Siberian cats have blueish coats that closely resemble the color grey and are often referred to as “grey Siberian cats”.

 Are grey Siberian cats rare?